nathan-hello/use-join-hook/README.md

 ### Debugging

 You can call `window.getJoin("boolean", 1)` to get the current state of boolean join 1, as your touchpanel sees it.

+### Unsupported

+There isn't any way to publish an object over `useJoin`.
+This hook was made solely with SIMPL Windows and a plain-jane React frontend in mind.
+If publishing and subscribing to objects is a requirement to you, please put in an issue.